MartinMiles/Sitecore.Link/README.md

 The assumption is that you already have an instance of **Sitecore 10.0** with **JSS 14.0** installed.

-If not, please install [JSS package](https://dev.sitecore.net/Downloads/Sitecore_JavaScript_Services/140/Sitecore_JavaScript_Services_1400.aspx "JSS package")
+If not, please install [JSS package](https://dev.sitecore.net/Downloads/Sitecore_JavaScript_Services/140/Sitecore_JavaScript_Services_1400.aspx "JSS package").

 Generally speaking, there are **2 alternative approaches** on how you can get this code up and running on your local Sitecore 10 instance.
 Both described below: